Asterismm54/Asterismm54/README.md

 Beyond the obvious FOSS and GIS inclinations, I have an interest in population health data analysis and health information systems.
 I work at a hospital.

-"You can choose to be a law-breaker, but we apply the laws of Thermodynamics around here.
-Good luck."  - no idea
+"You can choose to be a lawbreaker, but we apply the laws of Thermodynamics around here.
+Good luck."